yannicklamprecht/Toothpick/README.md

 ## TODO

-* Long2ObjectMap patch shit
-* figure out why not all classes end up remapped
-* copy missing files to server folder (pom.xml for example) (actually, it needs to be a git repo, upps, copy everything, delete src)
-* make it compile, duh
+* make it compile, duh (only ~60 compile errors left!)

 ## Building

-Figure it out yourself or GTFO (for now, pls come back later when this is usable :))

-Tasks:
+This uses gradle.
+Interesting Tasks:
-* setupUpstream -> does paper stuff
+* `setupUpstream` -> does paper stuff
-* mojangMappings -> does the special juice
+* `mojangMappings` -> does the special juice
-* applyPatches -> applies toothpick patches ontop of mojang mappings
+* `applyPatches` -> applies toothpick patches ontop of mojang mappings
-* rebuildPatches -> rebuilds patches, duh
+* `rebuildPatches` -> rebuilds patches, duh
-* cleanUp -> deletes everything in the work dirs and you will have to run ^ again
+* `cleanUp` -> deletes everything in the work dirs and you will have to run ^ again

+You can run those in both windows and linux env, but you shouldn't fix and match (so once you ran `setupUpstream` in WSL you can't run it again in windows until you run `cleanUp`)

 ## License